-Every year is a good year for dramatic movies, but it was only in 2022 that we saw the return of an 80’s hit movie in such a dramatic fashion it took the world by storm.
-On the other end of the spectrum, Batman is back and still a subject for great movies, and Pinnochio was back twice in the past year, but only one of those movies has made our list.
+Every year is a good year for dramatic movies, but 2022 gave us an ’80s hit returning in such spectacular fashion it took the world by storm.
+On the other end of the spectrum, Batman is back (again) with another great film, and Pinocchio showed up twice—though only one version made our list.

 Here are our picks for the Top 5 Drama Films of 2022.